beginning of content

 Surgery

-If the cancer is in the early stages, your doctor may recommend surgery to remove part or all of the pancreas, and sometimes parts of your other abdominal organs.
+If the cancer is in the early stages, your doctor may recommend surgery to remove part or all of your pancreas, and sometimes parts of your other abdominal organs.
 The specific procedure your doctor recommends will depend on the location and size of your cancer, and whether it has spread.

 Radiation therapy

-Radiation uses high-energy beams to destroy cancer cells.
+Radiation therapy uses high-energy beams to destroy cancer cells.
 It may be recommended before or after cancer surgery, often in combination with chemotherapy, or with other treatments if surgery is not an option.

 Chemotherapy